San Francisco Peaks: Geography

+Around 200,000 years ago, the fully matured San Francisco Mountain is estimated to have been around 16000 ft in altitude.
+Since then, much of the mountain has been removed to create the "Inner Basin", a depressed collapse caldera within the outer ring of summits.
+The missing material may have been removed quickly and explosively by a lateral blast type of eruptive event – similar to the Mount St. Helens in Washington state in the form of a lateral eruption.
+Alternatively, this may have occurred gradually from landslides, erosion by water and glaciation, or a combination of these with such an eruption."

 History

 In 1629, 147 years before San Francisco, California, received that name, Spanish friars founded a mission at a Hopi Indian village in honor of St. Francis, 65 miles from the peaks.
 Seventeenth century Franciscans at Oraibi village gave the name San Francisco to the peaks to honor St. Francis of Assisi, the founder of their order.

 The mountain man Antoine Leroux visited the San Francisco Peaks in the mid-1850s, and guided several American expeditions exploring and surveying northern Arizona.
 Leroux guided them to the only reliable spring, one on the western side of the peaks, which was later named Leroux Springs.

 Around 1877, John Willard Young, a son of the Mormon leader Brigham Young, claimed the area around Leroux Springs, and he built Fort Moroni, a log stockade, to house railroad tie-cutters for the Atlantic & Pacific Railroad, which was then being built across northern Arizona.

 In 1898, U.S. President William McKinley established the San Francisco Mountain Forest Reserve, at the request of Gifford Pinchot, the head of the U.S. Division of Forestry.
 The local reaction was hostile – citizens of Williams, Arizona, protested and the Williams News editorialized that the reserve "virtually destroys Coconino County."
 In 1908, the San Francisco Mountain Forest Reserve became a part of the new Coconino National Forest.

 In 2002, Arizona Snowbowl, the ski resort on the peaks, proposed a plan to expand and begin snowmaking using reclaimed water made of treated sewage effluent.
 A coalition of Indian tribes and environmental groups sued the Coconino National Forest, which leases the land to the ski resort, in an attempt to stop the proposed expansion, citing serious impacts to traditional culture, public health, and the environment.
 In 2011, construction began on a wastewater pipeline to the peaks.
 In response, there was an ongoing series of protest actions including demonstrations and lockdowns in which protesters chained themselves to construction equipment.
 In 2012, a federal appeals court ruled in favor of Arizona Snowbowl, and wastewater to snow conversion began in the 2012–2013 ski season.